NoctemApple/groceryorgan/README.md

 ## To do list:
 1) Improve UI.
 2) Make sorting better.
-3) Make the UI actually good.
-4) Test and improve mobile experience.
+3) Test and improve mobile experience.